ubports/docs.ubports.com/appdev/guides/contenthub.rst

         Content Hub: Export vs Share

-Each developer can decide the rules each app would follow, in relation to the Content Hub.
+Each developer can decide the rules each app would follow in relation to the Content Hub.
 Why the OpenStore is shown as the destination of an export?

 Let’s check its manifest.json